Interview with Elite Coach Chris Monroe

 Elite: So Chris, Introduce yourself!

 We serve a community in Shelby Cleveland County.
-There’s about 100,000 people in Cleveland County.
+There are about 100,000 people in Cleveland County.
 Shelby proper is about 25,000 people.
-There’s about 370 people in this business in this town doing what we’re doing.
+There are about 370 people in this business in this town doing what we’re doing.
 It’s crazy, the amount of competition that we have.
 We do have all the major chains, the Walmarts, the Mavis’, the Mr. Tires, and so we go toe-to-toe with everybody every day, and again, a host of independents that we do business with.
 But it’s a very friendly environment.
 Love the industry, love the business.
-We’ve been doing this, like I said, 47 years.
-Amazing, amazing journey so far.
+We’ve been doing this, like I said, for 47 years.
+An amazing, amazing journey so far.